mozilla/network-pulse-api/README.md

 - `inv manage runserver -o 3000`
 - `inv manage load_fake_data -f seed=VALUE`
 - `inv manage migrate -o news`

-## Running the server

-As a Django server, this API server is run like any other Django server:

-- `pipenv run python manage.py runserver` or `inv runserver` (MacOS and Linux only)

 ### Testing the API using the "3rd party library" test file